benjdj6/timecrunch/README.md

 * Implement new duplicate ingredient detection

-* Make old recipes compatible with new ingredient model

 * Highlight expired and soon-to-expire foods

 * Allow user to update food amount values